OVERDOZZZE/devhacks2026/README.md

 ## The Problem

 Interview anxiety suppresses performance.
 Many strong candidates fail not because they lack knowledge, but because stress interferes at the critical moment.
-Real confidence doesn't come from one rehearsal — it builds through repeated, guided exposure.

 ---